 Putting the Mix in MXDx

-by Joel Luna.
-Published on September 15, 2019 in the Philippine Daily Inquirer
+by Ar.
+Joel Luna.
+Published in the Philippine Daily Inquirer on September 14, 2019

 Mixed up about Mixed Use Developments?
 Mixed use developments or MXDs, have acquired a certain stature in the local property development scene.
 Several real estate projects boast of Live-Work-Play environments where everything is within your reach.
 The promise has proven to be compelling to buyers and investors.
 But what is it really?
 And why is it proving to be a go-to formula of big developers?